antonia-white/deilen/README.md

   5. User Checkout
      - A user should be able to checkout securely and pay for their order, finalising the transaction and confirming delivery address.
      - Site users should be able to checkout and purchase products regardless of if they have a Deilen account or not.
-     - Once checked-out, a customer should recieve confirmation of their order.
+     - Once checked-out, a customer should receive confirmation of their order.
   6. Profiles
       - Site users should be able to create a profile to store their default delivery address, which will auto-populate the checkout view.
       - Site users should also be able to view their previous order history.
-      - Profile users should be able to signin, signout, view their profile and ammend their default delivery information.
+      - Profile users should be able to signin, signout, view their profile and amend their default delivery information.
   7. Contact
       - All site users should have the ability to contact Deilen.
   8. Site Admin
-      - Site admins should have secure access to product manipulation.
+      - Site admins should have secure access to product management.
       - Admins will be able to add new products.
       - Admins will be able to edit existing products.
       - Admins will be able to delete products from the store.